Benchmarking GNOF against FCI in challenging systems in one, two and three dimensions

 \section{Introduction}

 The vast majority of electronic structure methods are built onto a mean-field reference such as the Hartree-Fock wavefunction.
 While this approach is appropriate for most molecular systems, it fails to describe strongly correlated systems \cite{tew-jcc-2007}.
 The latter is also one of the main limitations of density functional theory (DFT) approximations \cite{cohen-dft-2012,wenna-jpcl-2022}, despite recent efforts to overcome the associated fractional electron problem \cite{science-2021-frac-dft}.
-Alternatively, reduced density matrix (RDM) methods hold the promise to give a complete description of the electron correlation \cite{FossoTande2016,Piris2017,piris-prl-2021}.
+Alternatively, reduced density matrix (RDM) methods hold the promise to give a complete description of the electron correlation \cite{mazziotti2012review,FossoTande2016,Piris2017,mazziotti2021,piris-prl-2021}.
 The second-order RDM (2RDM) $D$ alone is sufficient to describe many-electron systems in the non-relativistic limit, thus reducing dramatically the computational cost inherent to wavefunction expansions \cite{FossoTande2016}.
 In practical calculations, however, the optimization of the 2RDM must be subject to a set of N-representability conditions to assure, at least approximately, that the resulting 2RDM is derivable from an antisymmetrized N-electron density matrix \cite{mazziotti2012structure}.
-While imposing two-particle N-representability constraints leads to reasonable results in many situations, three-particle constraints are essential to describe strongly correlated systems \cite{vertichel-prl-2012,rubin-mazziotti-tca-2014,li-eugene-deprince-jcp-2021}.
-Unfortunately, the latter increases the computational cost to $O(M^{9})$, with M being the dimension of the single-particle space, and thereby limits its application to large systems.
+Two-particle N-representability conditions have been shown to lead to accurate results in many situations, and this accuracy can be improved by including three-particle constraints \cite{mazziotti2006,mazziotti2007}, but sometimes the latter are essential to describe some strongly correlated systems \cite{vertichel-prl-2012,rubin-mazziotti-tca-2014,li-eugene-deprince-jcp-2021}.
+Unfortunately, in the conventional formulation of the variational 2RDM (v2RDM) method \cite{mazziotti2012review}, the inclusion of three-particle conditions increases the computational cost to $O(\mathrm{M}^{9})$ and therefore limits its application to large systems, M being the dimension of the single-particle space.
+Recently \cite{mazziotti2016,mazziotti2020}, a new dual formulation of the v2RDM method has reduced to $O(\mathrm{M}^{6})$ the computational cost of implementing the T2 condition in both floating-point operations and memory storage, which provides a significant improvement in the calculation of strongly correlated systems with v2RDM.